danillo2k/SAniMan/README.md

 ```

 * time not used yet, but it can easily be added.
-* didn't do any optimisation,for scanner
+* didn't do any optimisation,for scanner.